Bank regulation takes back seat to kick-starting economy

 The final piece in this largely completed regulatory jigsaw is for the world’s 30 biggest lenders, such as Deutsche Bank , Morgan Stanley and Goldman Sachs, to issue an additional buffer of bonds to protect them against accidents.

-These bonds could then be “bailed in” or cancelled, with the loss borne by their owners, in order to keep banks afloat in a crisis without having to call on taxpayers.
+These bonds could then be “bailed in” or canceled, with the loss borne by their owners, in order to keep banks afloat in a crisis without having to call on taxpayers.

 Mark Carney, governor of the Bank of England and chairman of regulatory body the Financial Stability Board (FSB), is coordinating the reforms for the Group of 20 top global economies and wants the bonds buffer plan finalised in November.